 Turn Off The Lights

 An obvious way to save electricity is to turn off unnecessary lights.
 Begin to consider whether it’s essential to switch the lights on before you do it.
 Could you open the curtains instead?
 And, of course, get into the habit of flicking the light switch off when you leave a room.

 Use Natural Light

-When the sun is shining, make use of it and throw open the curtains to let natural light pour in.
+When the sun is shining, use it and throw open the curtains to let natural light pour in.
 Plus, if you’re lucky enough, you’ll see a lovely view through your window as well.
 Rooms lit by the sun rather than a light bulb are the setting for increased productivity and comfort.
 Working in daylight results in a boost in your mood, a calmer environment and of course, a reduced electricity bill.